-If you love climbing, you will be rewarded with a view of a twin-peaked and unusual rock outcrop, Svolvær Goat, which can be seen from the town with serene views.
+If you love climbing, this is another exciting things to do in Lofoten you will be rewarded with a view of a twin-peaked and unusual rock outcrop, Svolvær Goat, which can be seen from the town with serene views.
 It dares you to perform the well-known “Svolvær Goat leap.”

-A small fishing village, Kabelvåg is located in Austvågøy Island where you can learn the significance of fishing in Lofoten Islands.
+A small fishing village, Kabelvåg, is located in Austvågøy Island, where you can learn the significance of fishing in the Lofoten Islands.

-You may visit the Lofoten Museum where you can see exhibits dated back to 1800s, collection of Nordic boats, history of fishing, and original cabins of fishermen in Lofoten.
+You may visit the Lofoten Museum, where you can see exhibits dated back to the 1800s, a collection of Nordic boats, history of fishing, and original cabins of fishermen in Lofoten.

-You should also visit Lofoten Aquarium where you can learn about the marine life of the area, including sea creatures and fish.
+You should also visit the Lofoten Aquarium, where you can learn about the marine life of the area, including sea creatures and fish.